Delayed Diagnosis Solicitors

-Our specialist solicitors see clients who have suffered negligent medical treatment because of a delay in diagnosis or mis-diagnosis.
+Our delayed diagnosis solicitors truly understand the impact that a missed or delayed diagnosis has on people’s lives.
+We talk to many clients who want to claim against the NHS for negligence because of a delay in diagnosis or mis-diagnosis.
 The effects of a medical misdiagnosis can be catastrophic and life threatening.

 We usually advise clients to begin by following the appropriate complaints procedure.
-However, some clients have already tried this before they approach us.
-Unfortunately they have not received an answer to their complaint or they are not satisfied with the answer.
-We appreciate how frustrating and upsetting this is.
+If you have already followed this procedure but you have not received an answer – or you are not satisfied with the answer – we will support you through the next steps.

-If you are involved in a case of mis-diagnosis or late diagnosis, ask one of our experienced Clinical Negligence solicitors for advice.
-Your claim will depend on the facts of the case and we will give you honest advice on this.
-The exact nature of the help and advice we can offer will depend on your injury.
+Your claim will depend on the facts of the case and we will give you straightforward advice on this.
+The exact nature of the help and advice we can offer will depend on the consequences of missed diagnosis or delayed diagnosis.
 We will do our best to give you full advice.
 Our solicitors will also give you a timetable to help you understand the process and prepare for it.

 If you like to talk to a member of our team, please get in touch.